automateps/AutomatePS/Docs/Set-AMLogonCondition.md

 # Set-AMLogonCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise logon condition.
+Sets properties of an Automate logon condition.

 ## SYNTAX